yuccafrita/drool-data/README.md

 This leads me to inquire why edX is so much popular among Foreign-based students and to find out why there is a lower percentage of American-based students taking DataVizForAll compared to overall edX five years ago.
 The article from The Economist helped provide some answers.

 One last chart I created graphed the previous education level attained and location of the DataVizForAll students.
 The answer to my curiousity was that there was <b> no difference in education level </b> between American-based students and Foreign-based students who take DataVizForAll.
-Almost 50% taking the class from either groups have graduate degrees and above, followed by one-third who have college degrees.
+Almost 50% taking the class from either groups have graduate degrees and above, followed by college degrees.
 Thinking that there would be differences, it showed that there are more similar in education level attained.
+[For this chart, no comparison was made with edX 2012-13].

 <iframe width="600" height="371" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/1c96HgGYHpxlHjhD29UtoowZVsKaqDGPnDcP5qAzfz3E/pubchart?oid=514105416&amp;format=interactive"></iframe>